OpenTOSCA/opentosca-vintner/docs/docs/contributing/notes.md

 ## Limitations

-In the following, we briefly discuss limitations of our prototypical implementation.
+We briefly discuss limitations of our prototypical implementation.

 1. We expect that each relationship templates is used exactly once.
 1. We expect that `relationship` at requirement assignments is a string.